dij0s/AMR/README.md

 The algorithm is then applied to solve a continuous heat transfer problem, in two dimensions and observe the behavior of the mesh as the solution evolves over time.
 The results are validated by comparing them with a reference solution obtained using a uniform mesh.

+The following sections provide a detailed overview of the project.

-*Please see the [Running the project]() section below for running instructions.*
+*Please see the [Running the project](#running-the-project) section below for running instructions.*

 ## Author & Acknowledgments
-- Author: [Osmani Dion](mailto:dion.osmani@students.hevs.ch), HES-SO Valais-Wallis Student, Informatique et systèmes de communication
+[Osmani Dion](mailto:dion.osmani@students.hevs.ch), Author, HES-SO Valais-Wallis Student, Informatique et systèmes de communication (3rd year)

-- Supervisor: [Desmons Florian](mailto:florian.desmons@hevs.ch), HES-SO Valais-Wallis Lecturer, Informatique et systèmes de communication
+[Desmons Florian](mailto:florian.desmons@hevs.ch), Supervisor, HES-SO Valais-Wallis Lecturer, Informatique et systèmes de communication

-## Table of Contents
-1. Installation
-2. Getting Started
-3. Project Structure
-4. Technical Documentation
-5. Examples & Usage
-6. Results
-7. Contributing
-8. License

-## Installation
-- Prerequisites and dependencies
-- Step-by-step installation guide
-- Environment setup

 ## Getting Started
 - Quick start guide